metalsmith/metalsmith.io/src/docs/usage-guide/index.njk.md

 ### Plugin types

-There is no official plugin type classification, but plugins can be broadly divided into a few categories:
+Plugins can be broadly divided into a few categories:esbuildesbuild

 * **Development plugins**: plugins that provide a better developer experience or debug information.
 Examples are: [metalsmith-express][plugin_express], [metalsmith-writemetadata][plugin_writemetadata], [metalsmith-debug-ui][plugin_debug-ui]